davidmolina/davidmolina.github.io/resume.md

 I was honored and humbled to work alongside two of the finest Noncommissioned Officers, Sgt.
 First Class Dana Waite (S-2 NCOIC), and Sgt.
 First Class Chester Craig (S-3 NCOIC), and great mentors in Commissioned Officers Lt.
 Col. Kelly Kyburz (Commander), and Lt.
 Col. Harvey Baker (Executive Officer), and some of the most caring souls dedicated to preserving the lasting memories of [those who gave the ultimate and our wounded service members](https://www.army.mil/article/196719/joint_personal_effects_depot_honors_fallen_warriors_items).

 Interested in supporting the Families of the Fallen mission?
-USO Delaware has you covered](https://delaware.uso.org/).
+[USO Delaware has you covered](https://delaware.uso.org/).

 # Co-Founder & Business Development
 *[NestNote](https://www.crunchbase.com/organization/nestnote#/entity) - New York City (remote), Jul 2012 to Oct 2012*